The Celtic Fire Feasts - Main Essay

 In AD2003, Pope John Paul II affirmed the meaning of All Saints Day as follows - "We celebrate today the solemnity of All Saints.
 This invites us to turn our gaze to the immense multitude who have already reached the blessed land, and points us on the path that will lead us to that destination".

 In Ireland, Samhain was separate for over four hundred years of Christianity.
-Beltaine was immediately usurped by the Paschal feast (in AD433), but All Saints was celebrated in May until AD831.
-During those four centuries, the importance of druidic festivals would have diminished into folk custom, and they would have been suitably ready to embrace the eve of All Saints.
+Beltaine was immediately usurped by the Paschal feast (in AD433), but All Martyrs was celebrated in May until AD831 at the introduction of All Saints.
+During those four centuries, the relative importance of Christian and traditional festivals would have allowed for the embrace of the eve of All Saints.

 The Book of Ballymote (7) tells us of the arrangements for the feast, where King Cormac advises his grandson, Cairbré, "A prince on Saman's Day should light his lamps, and welcome his guests with clapping of hands, procure comfortable seats, the cupbearers should be respectable and active in the distribution of meat and drink.
 Let there be moderation of music, short stories, a welcoming countenance, a welcome for the learned, pleasant conversations, and the like; these are the duties of the prince, and the arrangement of the banqueting-house."